This post originally appeared on VICE UK

 And there you have it.
 I can tell you now: that luggage rack is going to be busy this December.

 DISCLAIMER: VICE does not actually encourage anyone to hide in a suitcase for three hours on a train.
 Partly because it's illegal if you're doing it to take a train without a ticket, but also because you'll probably break all your bones when someone shoves you over to make room for a buggy.
-If you're wondering how to actually behave on public transport, we made a guide for that.
+If you're wondering how to actually behave on public transportation, we made a guide for that.